maxbarnas/sigkill.dk/writings/guides/nixos_pass.md

 $ nix-shell -p gnupg --run 'gpg --decrypt --pinentry-mode=loopback < ~/.password-store/foo.gpg'
 ```

 But this sucks.
-A beter solution is to install `pinentry-curses` (put
+A better solution is to install `pinentry-curses` (put
 it in your `systemPackages` in your NixOS configuration), and then
 modify `$HOME/.gnupg/gpg-agent.conf` to contain the following: